Edictum

 cd scenarios/fintech

-python fintech_agent.py --role analyst # denied large trades
+python fintech_agent.py --role analyst # blocked large trades

 python fintech_agent.py --role senior_trader # allowed with trade_approval claim